firstandthird/hapi-activities/README.md

 # hapi-activities

 An 'activity' is a process that is added to a server by a server event, but which happens independently of that event.
 A separate process polls for new activities and handles processing and updating them.
+Requires access to a mongo server to track activities.

 *__Use cases__*:
 - adding users or updating lists